The 2023 Video Contest is now closed.

 Have questions?
 Visit our Video Contest FAQ.

-We are thrilled to host our seventh annual open-submission video contest!
+We are thrilled to host our eighth annual open-submission video contest!

 There are so many ways to record and present poetry, and we want to continue giving people around the world the chance to step up on the digital stage and share their work.